ichumuh/cognitive_robot_abstract_machine/krrood/doc/eql/logical_operators.md

 from typing_extensions import List

-from krrood.entity_query_language.entity import entity, or_, Symbol, var, not_, and_
+from krrood.entity_query_language.entity import entity, or_, Symbol, variable as var, not_, and_
 from krrood.entity_query_language.entity_result_processors import an